 Later, Donald will term Jane’s time as a maid one that made her “an occupational observer of life,” and “Mothering Sunday” similarly seems preoccupied details big and small.
 Lingering close-ups of everyday items like buttons and blooming flowers are treated with the same reverence and care as a revelation about what becomes of Paul.
 All of it is suffused with pain and pleasure, memory flattening experiences to be so very black-and-white.
 “Mothering Sunday” pushes toward cut-and-dried conclusions, sewing up certain storylines with a finality that doesn’t befit the early sense that nothing is really ever over for Jane or the wounded world she inhabits.

 “Mothering Sunday” screened at the 2021 Toronto Film Festival.
-Sony Pictures Classics will release it in select theaters on November 19.
+Sony Pictures Classics will release it later this year.